vivaria/edisonrul.ing/README.md

 *   Placing a "Gate Counter" onto "Spacegate" does not start a Chain.
 *   Sending "Spacegate" to the Graveyard is a cost to activate its second effect.
-*   If "Royal Decree" is chained to the second effect of "Spacegate", "Spacegate's" effect is negated because the effect activated on the field.
+*   If "Royal Decree" is chained to the second effect of "Spacegate", "Spacegate"'s effect is negated because the effect activated on the field.

 ## SPARK BLASTER